-Please note that the person to whom the permit is issued must at all times have a form of identification together with this permit.
-If no identification is presented the person to whom the permit is issued will have to return to his or her place of residence.
+■Please note that the person to whom the permit is issued must at all times present a form of identification with this permit.
+If no identification is presented the person to whom the permit is issued will have to return to his or her place of residence during Alert level 4.

-I, being the head of institution, with the below mentioned details,
+I, being the head of institution with the below mentioned details